tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 And this may be the most reasonable view.
 It holds the work as the highest good/ value, which ultimately if done well enough for long enough will inevitably lead to either money or awards, or both.
 And which also actually results in (god forbid) __real value__.

-But, then again, there's still the challenge of translating it into something to eat.

 <br>
 <br>